 areas of specialtyLoan types

 We have a large number of lender-relationships.
-Over 350, to be precise.
+Over 350, plus.
 These respective specialties run the gamut to most every single loan type for commercial purposes, from small SBA, to large multi-Wall St firm conduit loans.
 These are a few of the general categories.

 General Loan Categories

-Multi-family is the category for loans for housing — from multiple rental units within a single building, up to small and large apartment complexes.
+Multi-family is the category for loans for housing — from multiple rental units within a single building, up to small and large apartment complexes, and beyond.
 And multi-family is usually the easiest and most flexible to do, as these are backed by multiple governmental agencies (thus reducing the risk for the ultimate bank-lender).
 Where the government backs a loan portion, banks and other lenders will “step up to the plate” for such loans.
-Also, they’re usually backed by the equity in the underlying real estate, thus reducing risk even further.
-As for the programs themselves, they vary widely: governmental programs include FHA, HUD, (or for rural areas) USDA, etc. And non-governmental programs available include private funders, and even “hard money” lenders where money is usually loaned very quickly, with no personal background check.
+Also, these loans are usually backed by the equity in the underlying real estate, thus reducing risk even further.
+As for the programs themselves, they vary widely: governmental programs include FHA, HUD, (or for rural areas) USDA, etc. And non-governmental programs available include private funders, and even “hard money” lenders where loans, usually based on equity, are executed very quickly, with no personal background check.

 Which of these programs are best for you is really an individual, and situational choice.
-(And that’s exactly why we’re here.)
+And that’s exactly why we’re here.
 For instance, while FHA or USDA will require the borrower to guarantee the loan with his personal resources, HUD loans do not require this (known as non-recourse).
-Additionally, HUD loans will amortize for longer terms (up to 35 years with full amortization), and come with VERY low rates: As of this writing, a HUD loan for multi-family is about 4%, annually.
+Additionally, HUD loans will amortize for longer terms (up to 35 years with full amortization), and come with VERY low rates: As of this writing, a HUD loan for multi-family are in the 3%’s, annually.

 Further, depending on the complexity, we will often structure this with multiple resources: “first” position loans, mezzanine loans, bridge financing, etc.